 “Some people speak because they have something to say.
 Others speak because they have to say something”

 Sadly, I use that phrase more often than not when someone speaks out of total ignorance of the subject at hand, which in and of itself, too, is a lie.
-While you may confront them with irrefutable evidence, they will produce as many excuses as you do evidence.
-There’s no point in arguing with these people because they will simply drag you down to their level and beat you with experience.
+While we may confront them with irrefutable evidence, they will produce as many excuses as we do evidence.
+There’s no point in arguing with these people because they will simply drag us down to their level and beat us with experience.
 These people need professional help.
-The best thing you can do is state your business with them, and end the conversation, discussion, or dialog.
+The best thing we can do is state our business with them, and end the conversation, discussion, or dialog.
 It is tantamount to the old proverbial expression “beating a dead horse”, and then leading (dragging actually) the dead horse to water, only it can’t, it won’t drink, because it is dead.
 It’s a waste of time, energy, and effort.
 End it with “get some help!”

 THE ROLE OF ADDICTION

 Addiction is uniquely poised to perpetuate a lie.
 Why?
-Because the frontal cortex, that advanced part of the human brain responsible for making rational decisions, isn’t really in charge of making tho-se decisions because the more primitive part of the brain has been hijacked, and thus vetoed, the decision making process of the frontal cortex.
-It is that “fight, flight, or freeze” response of the brain making those decisions.
+Because the prefrontal cortex, that advanced part of the human brain responsible for that logical methodical thought process (executive function), making rational decisions, and judgement calls, isn’t really in charge of making those decisions because the more primitive part of the brain, the hindbrain, often referred to as the reptilian brain or goldfish brain, has been hijacked, and thus vetoed the decision making processes of the prefrontal cortex.
+It is that “fight”, “flight”, or “freeze” response of the brain making those decisions.
 A brain and brain chemistry conversation is beyond the scope of this discussion here, so just assume for now that it is true.

 THE POLYGRAPH TEST